publisha/shakespeare_repo/workshop_week1/README.md

 Chris Jennings September 2016

 ### Introduction
 This is not a comprehensive explanation of the workshop.
 Just enough to get you started.
+I will be covering more on the day, but we see how far we get.

 ### Getting the files
 Go to the GitHub repository and download the ZIP